 Below is a clear description of the difference between T Test Vs. F Test

 T test is a statistical test that is used to compare two dependent/related samples.
-In other worst-test analyses if there is a difference in mean between two sets of data.
+In other words, t-test analyses if there is a difference in mean between two sets of data.
 The test is also used to determine the significance of regression coefficients and the y-intercept in a regression model.
 Additionally, the t test is used to confirm if the slope of the regression line differs from zero.
 The formula for calculating the T test statistic is shown below where ẋ1 and ẋ2 are the means of the first and second datasets, S1 and S2 are the respective standard deviations and n1 and n2 are the sample sizes of the two datasets.

 The test is used to test the claim that two populations have the same variance.
 It is also used to examine the overall significance/validity of a regression model.
 The F tests statistic is usually a ratio as shown below